 Jordan’s highlighted recent experience includes:

-- Jordan and a team of Quinn Emanuel lawyers won a confidential settlement for Fortinet Inc., which sued rival security software company Sophos Group Plc alleging it poached Fortinet’s workers, stole its technology and infringed its patents.
-That deal came after an arbitrator found that Sophos and a former Fortinet employee should pay Jordan’s client $1.7 million for poaching employees.
+- Jordan and a team of Quinn Emanuel lawyers won a confidential settlement for Fortinet Inc. in its suit against rival security software company Sophos Group Plc.
+Fortinet alleged Sophos poached Fortinet’s workers, stole its technology and infringed its patents.
+The settlement came after an arbitrator found that Sophos and a former Fortinet employee should pay Jordan’s client $1.7 million for poaching employees.
 Fortinet successfully convinced the arbitrator that one former Fortinet employee had engaged in “despicable,” “deceitful and malicious” conduct, and awarded Fortinet actual damages, punitive damages and attorneys’ fees.

 - Jordan was deeply involved in the “smartphone wars” representing HTC, Samsung and Google across the country.
 As part of those litigations, Jordan cross-examined at trial and deposition some of the original creators of iPhone touch screen technology and other Apple engineers.